Understanding Plumbing Emergencies: What You Need to Know

 What to Do:

-- Shut off the main water supply as quickly as possible.
+Shut off the main water supply promptly.

-- Call a plumber to tend to the situation.
+Contact a plumber to address the issue.

 Possible Aftermath of Neglecting Plumbing Emergencies